joecaro/web-component-ui/readme.md

 ### _excess updates on mount_ \*

 when a component is "mounted" (react friendly nomenclature) each existing data attribute fires the `attributeChangedCallback` lifecyle callback once.
 A quirk of custom elements I guess.
-As is, this would signal a `refetch` for each attribute.
+As is, this would signal a `rerender` for each attribute.
 There are a couple of solutions to this:

 -   implement some type of 'mounted' state, to restrict fetching until mounted.
 -   shallow compare state updates & stop rendering if nothing changed.